Azure/postgresql/README.md

 * Authenticate using [Azure Login](https://github.com/Azure/login)

 For the action to run, the IP Address of the GitHub Action runner (automation agent) must be added to the 'Allowed IP Addresses' by setting [PostgreSQL server firewall rules](https://docs.microsoft.com/en-us/azure/postgresql/howto-manage-firewall-using-portal) in Azure.
-Without the firewall rules, the runner cannot communicate with Azure database for PostgreSQL.
+Without the firewall rules, the runner cannot communicate with Azure Database for PostgreSQL.

 By default, the action would auto-detect the IP Address of the runner to automatically add firewall exception rule.
 These firewall rules will be deleted after the action executes.